davidbeloo/CreditCardForm/README.md

 All card form inputs use the `colorAccent` theme attribute, when present, to set their focused color.
 For more information on the `colorAccent` attribute, see [Using the Material Theme](https://developer.android.com/training/material/theme.html).

-The included [sample app](https://github.com/braintree/android-card-form/tree/master/Sample) has examples of a Holo theme, Material light theme and Material dark theme.
+The Git included Sample app for examples of a Holo theme, Material light theme and Material dark theme.

 ## [Releases](https://github.com/davidbeloo/CreditCardForm/releases)